 All ordinary meetings, special meetings and annual general meetings will be live streamed using audio/visual technology.
-A link to the audio/visual recordings will be made available to the public post the meeting on Council's website (within seven (7) days post the meeting in line with the uploading of the minutes from the meeting).
-The audio/visual recording of Council Meetings will only be retained for six (6) months.
+A link to the audio/visual recordings will be made available to the public post the meeting on Council's website.
+The audio/visual recording of Council Meetings will be published for a minimum of 12 months and kept for a minimum of two years.
+Audio recordings of Closed Council meetings must be made but are not to be published.
+These recordings will be stored securely and kept separate from public recordings, in line with confidentiality requirements.